Joachim Löw to step down: From World Cup glory to stale decline | DW | 09.03.2021

-Joachim Löw has announced that he will be stepping down as Germany head coach after the European Championships this summer,ending a 17-year spell with the national team.
+Joachim Löw has announced that he will be stepping down as the head coach of Germany's men's national soccer team after the European Championships in summer, ending a 17-year spell.

 "I am intentionally taking this step, full of pride and with huge gratitude, and yet still with unbroken motivation regarding the upcoming European Championship," Löw said in a statement on Tuesday.